Learn About Amtrak's Receive and Discharge Only Stops title card with the Glenview station in the background.

 Here are the primary reasons why routes may include stops designated as Receive Only or Discharge Only:

-- At discharge-only stops, trains can leave early after the last passenger gets off and do not have to wait for the scheduled time.
+• At discharge-only stops, trains may depart after the last passenger has disembarked without waiting for the scheduled departure time.

 A Real-Life Example: The Empire Builder and the Depot in Glenview, IL